EngineerBetter/introspection/stories.md

 - Gherkin language (GIVEN, WHEN, THEN)

 This is good when you need to be explicit about the start and end state.
+Often this format depends on shared understanding of what the various clauses mean.

 - Explicit list of steps

-This is easy for engineers to follow, but requires a more granular level of understanding.
+This is easy for engineers to follow, but requires a more granular level of understanding on the part of the PM.

 ## Do the acceptance criteria define the user experience?